-Fah and Debra/Tsaeda/Keyih Prospects
+Fah, Debra Tsaeda and Debre Keyih Prospects

-The Fah prospect which sits outside the Koka Gold Deposit but within the Zara Exploration License package, comprises two sets of artisanal workings, Fah North and Fah South, within an altered granitoid.
-The Debra Keyh and Debra Tsaeda prospects are hosted in the syenitic porphyry portion of a composite syenite-diorite intrusion.
-Fah North occurs approximately two kilometres east of Konate and Fah South is located approximately two kilometres southeast of Konate.
-Fah North and Fah South are interpreted as hosted by an approximately NE-SW structure that also links the Debra Tsaeda and Debra Keyh artisanal gold workings to the south of Konate.
-They lie within a ~4km long x 0.8km wide zone of intense carbonate-sericite alteration with widespread quartz veining.
+The Fah prospect located within the Zara Exploration License package approximately 6 km southeast of Koka comprises two sets of artisanal workings, Fah North and Fah South, within an altered granitoid.

+Fah North occurs approximately 2 km east of Konate and Fah South is located approximately 2 km southeast of Konate.
+Fah North and Fah South are interpreted as hosted by an approximately northeast-southwest structure that also links the Debra Tsaeda and Debra Keyih artisanal gold workings to the south of Konate.
+They lie within an approximately 4 km long x 8700 m wide zone of intense carbonate-sericite alteration with widespread quartz veining.